godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 Diet4        30.2335     4.1075   7.361 6.39e-13 ***
 ```

 Compare this output with the distributed glm output.
-You might be frightned slightly at this point.
+You might be frightened slightly at this point.
 The two models give very different output!

 Don't be scared just yet.
-The way that Spark has implemented machine learning is different it is still doing proper regression.
+The way that Spark has implemented machine learning is different, however it is still doing proper regression.

 The main difference is that R-glm translates the `Diet1` variable to be the constant intercept whereas the SparkR-glm translates `Diet4`.
-The only different therefore is a linear transformation of the model and the prediction outcomes shoulds still be the same.
-Another way to confirm this is to notice that the different between `Diet2` and `Diet3` is the same in both models and the parameter for `Time` is also the same.
+The only difference therefore is a linear transformation of the model, the prediction outcomes should still be the same.
+Another way to confirm this is to notice that the difference between `Diet2` and `Diet3` is the same in both models and the parameter for `Time` is also the same.

 ```
 loc_mod %>% predict(df) %>% head(20)